MarshallOfSound/electron-devtools-installer/README.md

         .catch((err) => console.log('An error occurred: ', err));
 });
 ```
+To install multiple extensions, `installExtension` takes an array.

 Alternatively, using `require()` and destructuring (node v6 or higher) you can